Puthia Rajbari

-Puthia Rajbari is a palace in Puthia Upazilla, Rajshahi in Bangladesh, built in 1895, for Rani Hemanta Kumari Debi, it is an example of Indo-Saracenic Revival architecture.
+Puthia Rajbari is a palace in Puthia Upazila, Rajshahi District in Bangladesh.
+It was built in 1895, by Maharani Hemanta Kumari Devi in the memory of her mother-in-law Maharani Saratsundari Devi, it is an example of Indo-Saracenic Revival architecture.
 The palace is sited on the Rajshahi Natore highway 30 km from the east of the town and one km south from Rajshahi Natore highway.
-It is currently used by Lashkarpur Degree College but is in a poor state of repair.
+Currently it houses a museum narrating the history of Puthia and its adjoining area.

 History

-Initially, Puthia was a village of Laskarpur Pargana, named after Laskar Khan Nilamber, the brother of the first zamindar of Puthia, who was the first to receive the title of Raja from the Mughal emperor Jahangir.
+Initially, Puthia was a village of Laskarpur Pargana, named after Laskar Khan Nilamber (Brahmin zamindar Nilambar was granted the honorary title “Laskar Khan” by Mughal Emperor Jahangir in the early 17th century), the brother of the first zamindar of Puthia, who was the first to receive the title of Raja from the Mughal emperor Jahangir.
 A partition of the estate took place in 1744 and the zamindari was divided among 4 co shares among whom the panch ani (five annas) and char ani (four annas) co-shares become famous in conducting jamindary.

 Structure

 Puthia Rajbari is surrounded by ditches.
 The south end of an open field is where panch ani palace is situated.
 4.31 acres of land was used for the Rajbari.
 The once strong walls surrounding the place are now damaged in places.
 The rajbari is divided into 4 courts :